3valley/code-your-own-adventure/README.md

 ### Why Python?
 Python is a **high-level, dynamic** programming language commonly used for teaching, but it is by no means *only* for teaching *(Instagram is written in Python, and YouTube used to be)*, so you're not limited!

-Also, thought it was cool and nice.
+Also, I thought it was cool and nice.
 My theory is, because of its reputation, the community surrounding it is just a little friendlier and the tutorials are just a little more fun.

 # Class materials
 ### Lessons